rohanbas95/devopsProject/level4/README.md

 ---

+## build.sh
+a file to compile all the code together so i dont need to manually keep running each command

 ## Notes
 - Ensure all dependencies are installed before running the project.
 - Follow the versioning guidelines for Material-UI to avoid issues with newer versions.